oddbird/css-anchor-positioning/CONTRIBUTING.md

 - Clone the repository.
 - Install dependencies: `yarn install`.
-- Start dev server: `yarn dev`.
+- Start dev server: `yarn serve`.
 Visit `localhost:3000`.

 ## Code style

 JS code is formatted with prettier, and CSS is formatted with stylelint.
-You can lint the code by running `yarn lint` and format/lint it with `yarn format`.
+You can lint the code by running `yarn lint:ci` and format & lint it with `yarn lint`.
 We recommend setting up your IDE to automatically format code for you.

 ## Testing